As a legal cannabis dispensary in a Metrc state, reporting your sales and physical inventory with 100% accuracy is the key to keeping your license.

 For example, say you receive a 100 gram bag of bulk flower that will be divided into joints and eighths.
 Because you now have two inventory items with two price points and weight units, two different SKUs will be assigned to those items in Flowhub.
 However, both of these inventory items still stem from the same package tag in Metrc.

 Solution: To determine if the total quantity of product associated with these multiple SKUs matches the total quantity associated with the one package tag in Metrc, we recommend first tracking down and aggregating all the SKUs associated with this package tag.
 Then, perform a physical count, and use “Flowhub Calculated Weight” for each SKU to identify the total quantity for that package tag.

 Does this total quantity of the physical inventory match the quantity associated with the package tag in your Metrc account?
 If not, a quantity discrepancy exists, and your Metrc account should be adjusted accordingly.

 Making Metrc auditing easy

-To see the Metrc Discrepancy Report and other Flowhub features in action, request a demo here.
+To see the Metrc Discrepancy Report and other Flowhub features in action, watch a demo.